 (2) The other agency agrees to receive, sort, and bundle mail for the final destination, then deliver it to the Department for pouching; and

 (3) The other agency agrees to receive mail of its contractors from the pouch and distribute it.

 b.
 Correspondence from domestic locations to post must be given to the U.S. Government agency for pouch transmission to post.
-All correspondence must originate in the U.S. Government agency’s domestic office, have the return address of the U.S. Government agency, and be addressed to the U.S. Government agency’s office at a post abroad.
+All correspondence must originate in the U.S. Government agency’s domestic office, must have the correct return address of the U.S. Government agency, and must be addressed to the U.S. Government agency’s office at a post abroad.

 Name of Individual or Organization